euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

     appForegrounded, -> when app is put in foreground appBackgrounded, -> when app is put in bg coreInitialized, -> when ENMobileSdk finished initialization
-    signDocument -> when receive an event to sign a document }
+    signDocument, -> when receive an event to sign a document viewDocument, -> when receive a request to open document in only read mode. viewerDidClose -> when user closed viewer(abort,confirm,exit) we also return a guid or path with document status }
 ```